-Symptoms of food poisoning include stomach cramps, diarrhea, nausea, fever and headache.
-These symptoms usually appear 6 to 48 hours after eating and may last 3 to 7 days after eating the food contaminated with the bacteria (
+Symptoms of Salmonella food poisoning include stomach cramps, diarrhea, vomiting, and fever.
+These symptoms usually appear 6 hours to 6 days after contracting an infection and may last 4 to 7 days after eating the food contaminated with the bacteria (

 Pasteurization is one method that is often employed to prevent the possibility of Salmonella contamination.
-This process uses heat treatment to reduce the number of bacteria and other microorganisms in foods (19).
+This process uses a heating treatment to reduce the number of bacteria and other microorganisms in foods

-Bottom Line: Raw eggs may contain a type of pathogenic bacteria called Salmonella, which can cause food poisoning.
-However, the risk of an egg being contaminated is quite low.
+Raw eggs may contain a type of pathogenic bacteria called Salmonella, which can cause food poisoning.
+Using pasteurized eggs lessens the possibility of contracting a Salmonella infection.

 - Buy pasteurized eggs and egg products, which are available in some supermarkets.